 Housing costs in Pinole are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Pinole is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Pinole isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Pinole are a mix of both white- and blue-collar jobs.
 Overall, Pinole is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Pinole who work in office and administrative support (16.91%), sales jobs (9.83%), and management occupations (9.00%).
+There are especially a lot of people living in Pinole who work in office and administrative support (18.05%), sales jobs (10.11%), and management occupations (8.93%).

 Also of interest is that Pinole has more people living here who work in computers and math than 95% of the places in the US.

-Pinole is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Pinole is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 In Pinole, a lot of people use the subway to get to work every day though Pinole is a relatively small city.
 Those that ride the subway are primarily traveling out of town to good jobs in other cities.

 Pinole is an extremely ethnically-diverse city.
 The people who call Pinole home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pinole residents report their race to be White, followed by Asian.
 Pinole also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 23.59% of the city’s residents.
-Important ancestries of people in Pinole include Irish, Italian, English, and Portuguese.
+People of Hispanic or Latino origin account for 26.34% of the city’s residents.
+Important ancestries of people in Pinole include Irish, English, Italian, and European.

 The most common language spoken in Pinole is English.
 Other important languages spoken here include Spanish and Tagalog.